-Our Cross Country Education (CCE) subsidiary, headquartered in Brentwood, Tennessee, provides continuing education programs to the healthcare industry.
-CCE offers one-day seminars and e-learning, as well as national and regional conferences on topics relevant to nurses and other healthcare professionals.
-In 2009, CCE held more than 5,500 seminars and conferences that were attended by more than 155,000 registrants in 221 cities across the U.S. We extend these educational services to our field employees on favorable terms as a recruitment and retention tool.
+Our Cross Country Education (CCE) subsidiary, headquartered in Brentwood, Tennessee, provides regulatory and clinical skill-based continuing education development for healthcare professionals.
+CCE is an approved provider of continuing education with more than 35 professional healthcare associations, and also works with national and state boards and associations.
+CCE offers one-day seminars and e-learning, as well as national and regional conferences on topics relevant to healthcare professionals.
+Since 1995, CCE has trained over 1,000,000 licensed professionals in the fields of physical and occupational therapy, behavioral health, nursing, long-term care, coding and billing, regulatory compliance, dentistry, health information and healthcare administration.
+In 2010, CCE held approximately 5,500 seminars and conferences that were attended by nearly 163,000 registrants in 182 cities in the U.S. and Canada.
+We extend these educational services to our field employees on favorable terms as a recruitment and retention tool.